Text-Trained LLMs Can Zero-Shot Extrapolate PDE Dynamics, Revealing a Three-Stage In-Context Learning Mechanism: Background

 \section{Background}

-Recent work at the intersection of LLMs and PDEs follows two main directions: (i) using LLMs as assistants in scientific modeling pipelines, and (ii) leveraging LLMs as direct PDE solvers.
+Recent work at the intersection of LLMs and PDEs mainly follows two directions: (i) using LLMs as assistants in scientific modeling pipelines, and (ii) employing LLMs as direct PDE solvers.
 We briefly review representative examples from each line of research.

-\textbf{LLMs as Assistants in PDE Pipelines.} \citet{JIANG2025100583} evaluate LLMs on tasks such as implementing numerical solvers and constructing scientific machine learning pipelines. \citet{li2025codepde} introduce CodePDE, a framework that formulates PDE solving as code generation. \citet{soroco2025pdecontroller} propose PDE-Controller, which enables LLMs to convert informal natural language instructions into formal specifications for PDE control. \citet{lorsung2025explainlikeimfive} leverage LLMs to integrate prior knowledge to improve PDE surrogate models. \citet{zhou2025unisolver} present Unisolver, a neural PDE solver conditioned on symbolic PDE embeddings produced by LLMs.
+\textbf{LLMs as Assistants in PDE Pipelines.} \citet{JIANG2025100583} evaluate LLMs on tasks such as implementing numerical solvers and constructing scientific machine learning pipelines. \citet{li2025codepde} introduce CodePDE, a framework that formulates PDE solving as code generation. \citet{soroco2025pdecontroller} propose PDE-Controller, which enables LLMs to convert informal natural language instructions into formal specifications for PDE control. \citet{lorsung2025explainlikeimfive} leverage LLMs to integrate prior knowledge to improve PDE surrogate models. \citet{zhou2025unisolver} present Unisolver, a neural PDE solver conditioned on symbolic PDE embeddings produced by LLMs. \citet{zhou2024text2pde} develop Text2PDE, a diffusion--based neural PDE solver that supports text-conditioned simulation using captions generated by a multimodal LLM.

 \textbf{LLMs as PDE Solvers.} The Universal Physics Solver (UPS) \citep{shen2024ups} adapts pretrained LLMs to learn unified neural solvers for time-dependent PDEs.
 ICON-LM \citep{YANG2025107455} fine-tunes LLMs for in-context operator learning.
 These methods typically involve custom architectures or task-specific training procedures tailored for PDE solving.